 Our SchoolIn this section...

 We are always keen to evaluate what we do well and what we need to work on in order to build upon our successes and further develop.
-A key example of this is our annual self-evaluation process which includes a School Improvement Planning Conference every February.
 Children, parents, governors and staff work together in a culture of high academic success and shared responsibility.

 Children in the Nursery do not automatically transfer to the main school when they enter Reception.
-If you have a child in our Nursery and wish them to continue into Reception, you must apply for a place via the Sutton Council website.
+If you have a child in our Nursery and wish them to continue into Reception, you must apply for a place - please visit our Admissions page for details.

 Children enter Reception in the September following their fourth birthday.
 Classes are of mixed ability and mixed gender, and there are normally 30 children in each class.
-The school has an intake of 90 pupils at entry, and there are therefore 3 classes in Reception.
+The school has an intake of 90 pupils at entry into EYFS and across KS1, and there are therefore 3 classes in Reception.
+We increase our class sizes to 32 per class in KS2 (at Year 3).

 Children in the Nursery and in Reception are in the Early Years Foundation Stage (EYFS).
 Children in Year 1 and Year 2 are in Key Stage One (KS1).
 Sometimes both of these groups are referred to as ‘infants’.
 All of our infant classes are named after animals (e.g. Caterpillar, Otter, Kingfisher etc).